Sabuj-Chowdhury/responsive_dashborad_RESTfull_API/README.md

   - A **sidebar** for navigation.
   - A **main content area** displaying users and products.
 - Users can:

   - View a list of users fetched from `https://jsonplaceholder.typicode.com/users`.
   - View a list of products fetched from `https://api.restful-api.dev/objects`.
   - Add a new product using a **POST** request.
   - Retrieve a single product by ID.
   - Delete a product.

+## Product Addition & Retrieval

+- The API does not return a predictable product ID when adding a new product, making dynamic retrieval difficult.
+- Even if an extra key-value pair (e.g., `productID: 100`) is included, the API does not allow fetching the product using that key.
+- Instead, the API generates an auto-assigned ID that cannot be accessed through request parameters.
+- To work around this, a static ID from the API response (`https://api.restful-api.dev/objects/ff808181932badb60194da54113b585f`) is used which can you get in console.
+- Since the server does not allow modifications to the response format, obtaining the correct product ID dynamically is not feasible.

 ## Features